 What opportunities will studying Computer Science provide?

-This subject links well with all areas of Computing for example, Aerospace, Software developer, Games developer, medical tech etc. It is also well accepted into a much wider range of different subject/ careers such as engineering.
+This subject links well with all areas of Computing for example, Aerospace, Software developer, Games developer, Medical Technology development etc. It is also well accepted into a much wider range of different subject/ careers such as Engineering.